 - covenants, customer and supplier contracts, compensation and labor agreements, and regulatory requirements. - 4.6 Generally, private companies should be permitted to adopt the amendments before the deferred effective date for private companies, but no earlier than the required or permitted effective date for public companies.

-4.7 The flowchart below illustrates the decision-making framework for evaluating the effective date of amendments for private companies.
+4.7 The flowchart below illustrates the steps to use when evaluating the effective date of amendments for private companies.

 5: Determining the Transition Method for Applying Guidance